Submitted by New Media Rights last modified Mon, 11/30/2020 - 5:23pm

 - Recognized as one of the rising stars of our local San Diego community by the SD Voyager.

-- Brought our legal knowledge to the community with presentations and workshops at the California Entrepreneurship Educators Conference (CEEC), National Tech Clinics Camp 2020, California State University Northridge, San Diego State University, ScienceWriters 2020, National Lesbian and Gay Journalists Association Conference, and Otis College of Art and Design.
+- Brought our expertise to the community with presentations and workshops at the California Entrepreneurship Educators Conference (CEEC), National Tech Clinics Camp 2020, California State University Northridge, San Diego State University, ScienceWriters 2020, National Lesbian and Gay Journalists Association Conference, and Otis College of Art and Design.

 - Received $20,000 grant from the Grant for the Web to support our work with individuals and startups working with and developing new web monetization technology.